xiaochenchen-PITT/CC150_Python/README.md

-# This includes the simple data structures Python implementation and simple algorithms and Design Pattern examples.
+# This also includes simple data structure Python implementation, simple algorithms and Design Pattern examples.